-The Plan is a prototype defined contribution plan and has received an opinion letter from the Internal Revenue Service that the Plan and related trust are tax exempt and qualified under the Internal Revenue Code.
-The Plan administrator and the Plan's tax counsel believe that the Plan is currently designed and is being operated in compliance with the applicable requirements of the IRC.
-Therefore, they believe that the Plan was qualified and the related trust was tax-exempt as of December 31, 2022 and 2021.
+The Plan adopted the Pentegra Services Inc. non-standardized defined contribution pre-approved plan which received an opinion letter from the Internal Revenue Service dated June 30, 2020.
+The Plan has been amended since receiving the determination letter.
+However, the Plan administrator and the Plan's tax counsel believe that the Plan is currently designed and is being operated in compliance with the applicable requirements of the IRC code.
+Therefore, they believe that the Plan was qualified and the related trust was tax-exempt as of December 31, 2023 and 2022.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the plan and recognize a tax liability if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by the taxing authorities.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2019.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2020.